How to Do a Pantry Audit: Step-by-Step Organisation and Rotation System

 But here’s the thing: it doesn’t have to be that way.

 This easy orange marmalade recipe is ridiculously simple—just three ingredients, one pot, and about half an hour of your time.
-No boiling chunks of peel, no wrestling with bitter white pith, no complicated steps.
+No boiling chunks of orange peel, no wrestling with bitter white pith, no complicated steps.
 Just fresh orange juice, a bit of finely grated zest, and sugar.
 That’s it.

 What you get is a bright, sunny marmalade that tastes purely of oranges—sweet, glossy, and absolutely wonderful on warm toast or swirled into yoghurt or dolloped on scones.
+Or use it to fill these wonderfully citrusy Orange Christmas Cookies!

 If you’ve been put off by bitter marmalade in the past, this recipe is your fresh start.
 Let’s make something delicious together!